A General Recipe for the Analysis of Randomized Multi-Armed Bandit Algorithms: Proof that Assumption holds for various families of distributions

 We now analyze more precisely $C_n$.
 Using a basic property of the Gamma function, we have that $\Gamma(n/2) = (n/2) \Gamma((n-2)/2)$, so $C_n \leq \frac{n}{2\sqrt{(n-1)\pi}}$.
 Hence, for $n\geq 2$ it holds that

 which gives the final result. \end{proof}

-We remark that the result does not directly provide (A4) as the bound decreases exponentially in $n-1$ instead of $n$.
-As this is the only example of such case in this section we still say with a slight abuse of definition that (A4) is satisfied.
-Furthermore, we prove with the following Lemma~\ref{lem::A4_gauss} that this bound is sufficient to obtain the same result as when (A4) directly holds in a regret analysis, with the only requirement that $a_n > \frac{1}{n-1}$.
-This is why we suggest $a_n \coloneqq \frac{4}{n}\geq \frac{2}{n-1}$ for Gaussian distributions in Theorem~\ref{th::main_result}.
+We remark that the result does not directly provide (A4) as the bound decreases exponentially with $n-1$ instead of $n$, and a multiplicative sequence that depend on the choice of a constant $x_0>0$.
+This completes the proof of Lemma~\ref{lemm:cond_gauss}, and we now discuss the adaptation of the proof of Theorem~\ref{th::main_result}.

+\paragraph{Proof of Corollary~\ref{cor::G}} We prove with the following Lemma~\ref{lem::A4_gauss} that this bound is sufficient to obtain the same result as when (A4) directly holds in the regret analysis, with the only requirement that $a_n > \frac{1}{n-1}$.